xinyangl5722/sep10-freedom-project/README.md

 For my project, I chose the topic of **Art and Animation**.
 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **Aframe** in order to help me make by website.

+## Content
+My blog shows my process of making my Freedom project about my specific topic which is **_Art and Animation_** and my blog shows the average process of making a website.
+I have inluded different steps for my website and also skills I have learned while making them.

 ## Links

 [Product](https://xinyangl5722.github.io/sep10-freedom-project)